1970 Bhola cyclone: Impact

 Although the North Indian Ocean is the least active of the tropical cyclone basins, the coast of the Bay of Bengal is particularly vulnerable to the effects of tropical cyclones.
 The exact death toll from the Bhola cyclone remains unknown, but at least 300,000 fatalities were associated with the storm, possibly as many as 500,000.

 The Bhola cyclone is the deadliest tropical cyclone on record and also one of the deadliest natural disasters in modern history.
-A comparable number of people died as a result of the 1976 Tangshan earthquake, 2004 Indian Ocean earthquake and the 2010 Haiti earthquake, but because of uncertainty in the number of deaths in all four disasters, it may never be known which one was the deadliest.
+A comparable number of people died as a result of the 1976 Tangshan earthquake, the 2004 Indian Ocean earthquake, and the 2010 Haiti earthquake, but because of uncertainty in the number of deaths in all four disasters, it may never be known which one was the deadliest.